Tuesday, October 11, 2011

 Taking responsibility means doing what needs to be done, not just what is fun or what you want to do.
 Taking responsibility means not waiting around for others to do it for you.
 Taking responsibility means not assuming if you don’t do it then someone else will.
 Be proactive.

 If you know your company is struggling, don’t wait for them to “downsize” you before you start looking for work.
-Get moving - polish up your résumé now, start networking and making contacts & inquires.
+Get moving - polish up your resume now, start networking and making contacts & inquires.

 If your entire industry is struggling, don’t wait for it to implode.
 Start thinking about what new industry you might want to move to, and start learning the new skills you will need and making contacts in that industry.

 Stay informed of current affairs.
 Pay attention to the news.
-For those looking to better understand the changes happening to our civilization, I would suggest reading two of my essays, Bread and Circuses and Chaostan, and the USA's Move To Socialism.
+For those looking to better understand the changes happening to our civilization, I would suggest reading two of my earlier essays, Bread and Circuses and Chaostan, and the USA's Move To Socialism.

-#5 Eliminate debt and build savings.
+#5 Eliminate debt and build savings (financial commonsense).

 We are facing difficult economic times.
 It will be especially difficult for the folks who are living paycheck to paycheck, in debt up to their eyeballs and with little or no savings.
 Debt – whether personal, business or government – is bad.
 It creates stress and makes one much more vulnerable to economic downturns.